Elastic Graphs: Electrical networks

-The second and third graphs are related by the $Y$--$\Delta$ relation of Equation~\eqref{eq:Y-Delta}, and so those two graphs have equal energies when $K$ is $\RR^n$ for any~$n$.
-(The case $n=1$ is electrical equivalence, and for $n \ge 2$ the Dirichlet energy is the sum of the energies of the projections to the different coordinates.)
+The second two graphs are electrically equivalent by~\eqref{eq:Y-Delta}.
+The first inequality is a simple application of Theorem~\ref{thm:emb-sf}, while the second requires a little more argument.
+Since the second and third graphs are electrically equivalent, and those two graphs have equal energies when $K$ is $\RR^n$ (with three marked points) for any~$n$.
+(The case $n=1$ is exactly electrical equivalence, and for $n \ge 2$ the Dirichlet energy is the sum of the energies of the projections to the different coordinates.)
+In fact, the inequalities in~\eqref{eq:Y-Delta-examp} hold more generally when $K$ is any CAT(0) space with three marked points.

-In general, a resistor network~$G$ with three nodes is always electrically equivalent to a tripod and $\Delta$ (related to each other by the $Y$--$\Delta$ transform).
-It turns out that, when we pass to elastic networks, the energy of~$G$ is always sandwiched between the energies of the tripod and~$\Delta$, at least when the target space is a tree \cite{DG16:ElasticNetworks}.
+More generally, a connected resistor network~$G$ with three nodes is always electrically equivalent to a tripod with some weights and a triangle with some other weights, related to each other by the $Y$--$\Delta$ transform.
+The tripod is always elastically dominated by the electrically equivalent triangle.
+In general, in forthcoming joint work with Dejean and Gorski, we have the following theorem.

+\begin{citethm}[Dejean-Gorski-Thurston \cite{DGT:DirichletEnergy}] Let $G$ be an elastic network with three nodes, and let $Y_G$ and $\Delta_G$ be the electrically equivalent tripod and triangle, respectively.
+Then